 The Barcelona World Race 2014/15 is the third edition of the regatta.
 The first edition was held in 2007/08 and the second in 2010/11.

-The start of the race is on the 31st of December 2014 at 13h00, with the starting line positioned opposite the W Barcelona hotel at the city's port.
+The start of the race was on the 31st of December 2014 at 13h00, with the starting line positioned opposite the W Barcelona hotel at the city's port.
 The first boat, Cheminées Poujoulat (Bernard Stamm and Jean Le Cam) arrived in Barcelona on March 25th at 18:50 local time.
 Stamm and Le Cam finished the regatta in 64 days 5 hours and 50 minutes.

-The boats cover some 24,000 nautical miles in a circumnavigation from Barcelona to Barcelona, putting the capes of Good Hope, Leeuwin and Horn to port (their left) and the Antarctic to starboard (their right).
+The boats cover some 23,000 nautical miles in a circumnavigation from Barcelona to Barcelona, putting the capes of Good Hope (South Africa), Leeuwin (Australia) and Horn (Chile) to port (their left) and the Antarctic to starboard (their right).
 During the three months of racing the skippers make their way through 12 climate zones and cross 3 oceans, as well as sailing in the Mediterranean Sea.
 [The course]

 The crews race on IMOCA 60 yachts, 18 metres in length.
 Their masts can reach up to a maximum of 29 metres, as high as a building with ten floors.

 - The Barcelona World Race 2014/15 permits a maximum of three technical stops.

 - A 'technical stop' is any stop during the race to carry out technical repairs with external assistance to enable the crew to complete the regatta.